heritage-happenings/heritage-happenings.github.io/people/barbara-clevenger/README.md

 _Fruitvale Congregational Church (built 1911, demolished 1973).
 Architect: Fruitvale Resident Hugo Storch (1873-1917) Fruitvale Avenue, Oakland, California_

 See also similar project: Park Congregational Church also by Hugo Storch: http://berkeleyheritage.com/berkeley_landmarks/sbcc.html.

 Both projects are surprisingly modern - being absent of almost any decoration - and quite idiosyncratic - incorporating a belfry and roof terrace design of a type never seen before or after.

+***

+Sometime after Barbara's departure, the house became and remains a half-way house and a drug rehab & addiction treatment center.
+Prior to that, the house had served as some type of barracks for the [Black Panther Party]( https://en.wikipedia.org/wiki/Black_Panther_Party ).
+There a number of references in the press describing activities that occured at the house.
+Below are a few of the links with partial quotations.

 ### LA Times, Kate Coleman, February 11, 1998: [ALL ABOARD: OFF THE PIG]( https://www.laweekly.com/all-aboard-off-the-pig/ )